mariusz-schimke/GiGraph/README.md

 using GiGraph.Dot.Extensions; // ToRecord
 ...

-// note that string is implicitly convertible to DotRecordTextField graph.Nodes.Add("Foo").ToRecord("Foo", new DotRecord("Bar", "Baz"), "Qux");
+// note that string is implicitly converted to DotRecordTextField here graph.Nodes.Add("Foo").ToRecord("Foo", new DotRecord("Bar", "Baz"), "Qux");
 ```